Table of Contents

 Is Bottled Water Fluoridated?

-Most bottled waters do not contain enough fluoride needed for maintaining our dental health.
+Most bottled waters do not contain enough fluoride to maintain our dental health.
 It needs to be added separately.
 (11)

 References: